Jawahar Tunnel

-Jawahar Tunnel, also called Banihal Tunnel is a road tunnel at elevation of 2194 m in union territory of Jammu and Kashmir in India below the Banihal Pass in the Pir Panjal mountain range in lower Himalayas.
+Jawahar Tunnel, also called Banihal Tunnel is a road tunnel at an elevation of 2194 m in union territory of Jammu and Kashmir in India below the Banihal Pass in the Pir Panjal mountain range in lower Himalayas.
 It was named after Jawaharlal Nehru, the first prime minister of India.
 It was constructed between 1954 and 1956.
 It has been operational since 22 December 1956.
-The length of tunnel is 2.85 km.
-It has two parallel tubes of one lane road in either direction.
+The length of tunnel is 2.85km.
+It has two parallel tubes on a one lane road in either direction.
 It is situated between Banihāl and Qazigund on NH 1A that has been renumbered NH 44.
 The tunnel facilitates round-the-year road connectivity between Srinagar and Jammu.

 History

-When the Pakistani raiders tried to take Kashmir valley in October 1947, the road from Jammu to Srinagar over the Banihal Pass was an indifferent track 300 km long not fit for induction of Indian troops into the Valley.
+When the Pakistani raiders tried to capture the Kashmir valley in October 1947, the road from Jammu to Srinagar over the Banihal Pass was an indifferent track 300km long not fit for induction of Indian troops into the Valley.
 The first Indian troops had to be airlifted to Srinagar.
 The road was improved after 1947 but snow closed the Pass during the winters.
 A tunnel below the Pass was needed.

 The tunnel was constructed by Alfred Kunz and C. Barsel of Germany between 1954 and 1960.
 It was designed for 150 vehicles per day in each direction but the number of vehicles increased in fifty years to 7,000 in both directions.

 It is guarded by military round the clock.
 Photography or videography inside or nearby the tunnel is strictly prohibited.
 Once the vehicle enters the tunnel, it has to maintain the same speed throughout the tunnel.
 CCTVs are installed in the tunnel for continuous monitoring.

 The tunnel was renovated by the Border Roads Organization under the project BEACON in 1997.
 Until 2009, the tunnel was closed for civilian traffic between midnight and 08:00.
 It is now open 24 hours a day.